KhateebAhmad/EazyServices/README.md

 3. Build project using following command >mvn clean install
 4. This will build a jar and a war file.
 5. Run micro-service using inbuilt web server.
 Optionally, an application server instances (such as wildfly) can be used to deploy micro-service war file.

-# Apache web server installation and configuration
-To configure Apache web server perform following steps
-1. Install Apache web server from http://httpd.apache.org/docs/2.4/install.html
-2. Copy all contents under src\main\webapp\css  folder from of TapServeClient project and paste it to %APACHE_HOME%\htdocs directory
-3. Configure apache by following https://tomcat.apache.org/tomcat-3.3-doc/mod_jk-howto.html
-4. Make sure that the host and port (HTTP and AJP) of micro-service is match while configuring workers in Apache server.

 # Database installation and configuration
 To configure MySQL database perform following steps